EggPool/BismuthHowto/Mining/Miner_Version_3.md

 - AMD Only: use  or 50
 - Nvidia: begin with default of 80.
 If your cpu is really overloaded, raise to 85 or 90.
   If your CPU still has free cycles, you can try to lower a bit (70 or 60 min) and see if it gives you more hash (but it will eat more cpu).

+# What is the FTS?

+It's a custom metrics, that gives an indication of how your cpu is able to keep up with the gpus.
+0 is good and should be the target.
+Greater than 1 is definitely an issue and means high risks of crashing.
+See the 'windows crash' section for tips on how to reduce FTS and crash frequency.

+If you have FTS but no crash, there's nothing to solve.
+FTS are not a problem by themselve, just an indirect indicator.

 # What about more hash for AMD?

 I focused on nvidia first.
 I thought it would benefit to AMD too, but it's the opposite.